SWEGroup39/GatorChatApp/API_Documentation.md

 - The **Create User** function must have:
     - A **unique**, **four-digit** ID.
 Otherwise, a 500 Internal Server Error will be returned.
     - An email that contains an "**@**" symbol and a **domain name** (e.g. ".com" or ".edu").
 Otherwise, a 400 Bad Request will be returned.
         - The email must also be unique, in the sense that no other existing accounts currently have that email.
-A
-- An **Internal Server Error** will be returned if there are errors regarding the database connection or the query itself.
+- An **Internal Server Error** will be returned if there are errors regarding the database connection or the query itself (e.g. the requested user could not be found in the database).
 - Otherwise, a user object will be returned along with a successful console log message.
 ---